Toronto Blue Jays: Hall of Excellence

-Players' uniform numbers are listed, and in Tom Cheek's case, the number of consecutive games he called for the Blue Jays—until the 2013 All-Star Break, even though, with the exception of Roberto Alomar and Roy Halladay, these numbers have not been retired.
+Players' uniform numbers are listed, and in Tom Cheek's case, the number of consecutive games he called for the Blue Jays; most these numbers have not been retired.
 During the 2013 All-Star Break, the Level of Excellence was redesigned for the addition of Carlos Delgado's name.
-The redesign removed all uniform numbers from the Level of Excellence aside from Roberto Alomar's retired #12, Roy Halladay's retired #32 and Tom Cheek's 4306 consecutive called games streak.
+The redesign removed all uniform numbers from the Level of Excellence aside from Roberto Alomar's then-retired #12, Roy Halladay's retired #32 and Tom Cheek's 4306 consecutive called games streak.
 On April 30, 2021, the Blue Jays announced that they would remove Alomar from the Level of Excellence and take down his banner at Rogers Centre after he was banned from baseball for sexual harassment.

+On March 19, 2026, the Blue Jays organization announced that the Level of Excellence would be transformed into the new Hall of Excellence, with all existing members being moved into the new Hall, which would open on August 29.
+It was also announced that the team's first inductee into the new Hall would be former player, manager, and broadcaster Buck Martinez, who retired from calling games during the 2025-26 offseason.

 Charity and partnerships

 The Jays Care Foundation is the charitable arm of the Toronto Blue Jays baseball organization and conducts events to support local organizations and community members.
 They also provide baseball education and life skill workshops to the youth of communities across Canada.
+The Jays Care Foundation is mainly funded by the Blue Jays 50/50 tickets.